Course

 Religion

 Religion can impact when patients seek care, which treatments they will participate in, and how they perceive their care.
-Even advanced technology in healthcare can be perceived as unsatisfactory if it violates religious preferences for patients, so it is very important for healthcare professionals to be aware of certain religious preferences to provide the most competent and sensitive care possible.
+Even advanced technology in healthcare can be perceived as unsatisfactory if it violates the religious preferences of patients.
+Hence, healthcare professionals must know specific religious preferences to provide the most competent and sensitive care possible.
 Consequences of culturally incompetent care include:

-• Negative health outcomes due to not participating in care that violates their religious beliefs.
+• Adverse health outcomes due to not participating in care that violates their religious beliefs.

 • Patient relationships with healthcare professionals can suffer if they feel disrespected or misunderstood, causing patients to delay or avoid seeking care altogether.

-• Dissatisfaction with care which can even lead to long term trauma surrounding major events like birth, death, or chronic disease if a patient felt uninvolved or disrespected in their care (26).
+• Dissatisfaction with care can even lead to long-term trauma surrounding significant events like birth, death, or chronic disease if a patient feels uninvolved or disrespected in their care (28).

-There are many religions with different practices and ordinances, but we will cover some of the more major and common implications regarding health practices here.
-Typically, views on pregnancy/birth, death, diet, modesty, and treatment for illness are the most important areas for healthcare professionals to understand.
-Providers must continue to educate themselves on the practices and preferences of various religions; it is essential in practicing cultural competence in nursing.
+Many religions have different practices and ordinances, but we will cover some more central and common implications regarding health practices here.
+Typically, views on pregnancy/birth, death, diet, modesty, and treatment for illness are the most critical areas for healthcare professionals to understand.
+Providers must continue to educate themselves on the practices and preferences of various religions; it is essential to practicing cultural competence in nursing.

-Disclaimer: Please note that each religion has many variations and that not all practices may be the same.
-The following information has been sourced from “Cultural Religion Competency in Clinical Practice,” written by Drs.
-Diana Swihart, Siva Naga S. Yarrarapu, and Romaine L. Martin (26).
+Disclaimer: Each religion has many variations, and not all practices may be the same.
+The following information has been sourced from "Cultural Religion Competency in Clinical Practice," written by Drs.
+Diana Swihart, Siva Naga S. Yarrarapu, and Romaine L. Martin (Swihart).

 Buddhism

-Study and meditate on life, cause and effect, and karma, working towards personal enlightenment and wisdom.
+They study and meditate on life, cause and effect, and karma, working towards personal enlightenment and wisdom.
 They believe the state of mind at death determines their rebirth and prefer a calm and peaceful environment without sedating drugs.
-Have ceremonies around birth and death.
-Their diet is usually vegetarian (26).
+They have ceremonies around birth and death.
+Their diet is usually vegetarian (28).

 Christian Science

-Based on the belief that illness can only be healed through prayer.
-They typically choose spiritual healing for disease or illness prevention and treatment.
-Often refuse vaccines and delay treatment for acute illnesses.
-They avoid tobacco and alcohol but have no other dietary restrictions (26).
+Based on the belief that illness can only be healed through prayer, they typically choose spiritual healing for disease or illness prevention and treatment.
+They often refuse vaccines and delay treatment for acute illnesses.
+They avoid tobacco and alcohol but have no other dietary restrictions (28).

-Heavily family-oriented, involvement of family in major health/life events is important.
-Strict abstinence outside of heterosexual marriage.
-Fasting required monthly, exempt during illness.
+Heavily family-oriented, family involvement in major health/life events is essential—strict abstinence outside of heterosexual marriage.
+Fasting is required monthly, but it is exempt during illness.
 Blood or blood products are accepted.
-Abortion is prohibited unless it as a result of a rape or the mother’s life is in danger.
-Two elders present for the blessing of those ill or dying (26).
+Abortion is prohibited unless it is a result of rape or the mother's life is in danger.
+Two elders present to bless those ill or dying (28).

 Hinduism

-Centers on leading a life that allows you to reunite with God after death.
-Believes in reincarnation and so the environment around dying people must be peaceful.
-Presence of family and priest during end of life is preferable.
+It centers on leading a life that allows you to reunite with God after death.
+Believes in reincarnation, so the environment around dying people must be peaceful.
+The presence of family and priests during the end of life is preferable.
 After death, the body is washed and not left alone until cremated.
 Euthanasia is forbidden.
-Often vegetarian and the right hand is used for eating (26).
+Often vegetarian, the right hand is used for eating (28).

 Islam

 Belief in God and the prophet Abraham.
 Prayer is required five times daily.
 Observe Ramadan, a month of fasting and abstinence during daylight (children and pregnant women are exempt from fasting).
 Autopsies should only be performed if legally necessary.
-Must eat clean, halal, food and excludes pork, shellfish, and alcohol.
+Must eat clean, halal food, excluding pork, shellfish, and alcohol.
 Female patients require female healthcare providers.
-Abortion is prohibited (26).
+Abortion is prohibited (28).

 Jehovah’s Witness

-Belief destruction of the present world is coming and true followers of God will be resurrected.
+Belief destruction of the present world is coming, and faithful followers of God will be resurrected.
 Do not celebrate birthdays or holidays.
-Believe death is a state of unconscious waiting.
+I believe death is a state of unconscious waiting.
 Euthanasia prohibited.
 Refuse blood and blood products.
 Abortion is prohibited.
-Pregnancy through artificial means (IUI, IVF) is prohibited (26).
+Pregnancy through artificial means (IUI, IVF) is not permitted (28).

 Judaism

-Belief in all powerful God and varying levels of interpretation/observance of laws and traditions.
+Belief in an all-powerful God and varying levels of interpretation/observance of laws and traditions.
 Cremation is discouraged or prohibited.
-Prayer is important for the sick and dying, after death the body is not left alone.
+Prayer is essential for the sick and dying; after death, the body is not left alone.
 Must eat kosher foods, excludes pork.
 Amputated limbs must be saved and buried where the person will one day be buried.
-Abortion allowed in certain circumstances (26).
+Abortion is allowed in certain circumstances (28).

 Protestant

 Christian faith formed in resistance to Roman Catholicism.
 Autopsy and organ donation are acceptable.
-Euthanasia is not acceptable.
-No restrictions on diet or traditional western medicine treatments (26).
+Euthanasia is not sufficient.
+There are no restrictions on diet or traditional Western medicine treatments (28).

 Roman Catholicism

-Christian faith steeped in tradition and observance of sacraments.
-Clergy present at end of life for the sacrament of Last Rites.
+Christian faith is steeped in tradition and observance of sacraments.
+The clergy is present at the end of life for the sacrament of Last Rites.
 Avoid meat on Fridays during Lent.
-Mass and Communion on Sundays is an obligation and they may require a clergy member visit during hospitalization.
-Abortion and birth control (other than natural family planning) prohibited.
-Artificial conception discouraged.
-Newborns with a grave prognosis need to be baptized (26).
+Mass and Communion on Sundays are obligations, and they may require a clergy member to visit during hospitalization.
+Abortion and birth control (other than natural family planning) are prohibited.
+Artificial conception is discouraged.
+Newborns with a grave prognosis need to be baptized (28).

-• Understanding basic differences and preferences with various religions and providing training for staff.
+• Understanding fundamental differences and preferences between various religions and providing staff training is essential.

-• Encouraging family to participate in health decision making where appropriate.
+• We are encouraging families to participate in health decision-making where appropriate.

-• Providing dietary choices that are considerate of religious dietary preferences.
+• Providing dietary choices that are considerate of religious nutritional preferences.

 • Recruiting staff that are minorities or of various religions.

-• Respecting a client’s views on controversial topics such as pregnancy/birth, death, and acceptance or declining of treatments even if it conflicts with staff members own beliefs (26).
+• Respecting a client's views on controversial topics such as pregnancy/birth, death, and acceptance or decline of treatments, even if it conflicts with staff members' own beliefs (28).

 Quiz Questions